peterfab9845/WiimoteEmulator/README.md

   > ./wmemulator

+NOTE: The emulator uses an SDL window to receive inputs, and don't forget that sudo doesn't pass through the DISPLAY variable by default.
+If SDL can't create a window, there is no indication.

 With no arguments, the emulator will listen for incoming connections (similar to syncing a real Wiimote).
 Pressing the sync button on a Wii should cause it to connect.